tnm/qr/README.md

 	>> q.peek()
 	'foo'

-You can also put most python objects into queues, and you get the same object back when you pop it.
+You can also put most Python objects into queues, and you get the same object back when you pop it.

 	>> from widgets import Widget
 	>> from sprockets import Sprocket